drshahizan/special-topic-data-engineering/project/proposal/Regex/Proposal_Regex.md

 ## Executive Summary

+Increasing internet penetration and smarter, more powerful devices have made Malaysia's eCommerce market among the strongest it has ever been.
+Consumers are increasingly flocking online to purchase products and services.
+This means Malaysia ecommerce statistics are crucial to the creation of effective content strategies for publishers and affiliate marketers targeting the country.
+Therefore, this project aims to optimize e-commerce operations and to improve profitability by leveraging the insights provided by Shopee e-commerce data.
+Sales data will be used to identify which products are selling well and which are not, to understand seasonal trends and to optimize pricing strategies.
-- Start the proposal with a brief summary that highlights the main points of the project, including its goals, objectives, and expected outcomes.
+> Start the proposal with a brief summary that highlights the main points of the project, including its goals, objectives, and expected outcomes.

 ## Background